OfficeDev/teams-toolkit/packages/failpoint-ts/README.md

 export function inject(failpointName: string, body: () => unknown): void {}
 ```
 The function body of `failpoint.inject()` is deliberately empty, so that it can be shipped to production but imposes zero cost.
-For testing build, this library provides an [TypeScript transformer](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function) to rewrite `failpoint.inject()` into a if statement:
+For testing build, this library provides an [TypeScript transformer](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#a-simple-transform-function), which edits TypeScript's AST and rewrites `failpoint.inject()` into a if statement before emitting JavaScript:
 ```typescript
 let result = callRemoteAPI();